George W. Mundy: Post-war life and death

 In August 1945 he was relocated to Tinian where he was a commander of 313th Bomb Wing.
 Two years later, he went to the Philippines where he was promoted to brigadier general and while there had an accident with B-17 aircraft.
 The accident happened during a liftoff when he, his instructor, and general were supposed to fly to Tokyo.
 The pilot was not familiar with B-17 configurations and therefore crashed the plane in which one person was killed and others were severely injured, while Mundy came out unharmed.

 In June 1947, Mundy enrolled into National War College and graduated from there a year later, following by getting a job at the Wright-Patterson Air Force Base.
 There he served as Deputy as well as Director of Supply, Maintenance and Services.
 In 1951 he was promoted to Major general and throughout six years was promoted to Deputy commanding general and then to the Commanding general of the 2nd Air Force at Barksdale Air Force Base.
 As a commander of the 2nd Air Force, he visited Jordanian capital Amman where he was scheduled to meet with King Hussein of Jordan and an American ambassador.
 In 1957 Mundy became commandant at the Industrial College of the Armed Forces and in 1961 became Commander-in-Chief of North American Aerospace Defense Command in Alaska.
-He died in 2000.
+He died in San Antonio on March 3, 2000, and was buried at Fort Sam Houston National Cemetery.